varsh06pm/BiteBliss/mern-app/README.md

 Database: MongoDB

 #Usage
-1.Start the backend: cd mern-app -> cd backend -> npm run serve 2.Start the frontend: cd mern-app -> npm run dev 3.Access the application in your browser at `http://localhost:5173/`
+1.Start the backend:  cd your directory -> cd mern-app -> cd backend -> npm run serve 2.Start the frontend:  cd your directory -> cd mern-app -> npm run dev 3.Access the application in your browser at `http://localhost:5173/`